This Is The Perfect Beauty Tool For Your Zodiac Sign, According To An Astrologer

 As an air sign ruled by Venus, Libra, you are naturally drawn to all things beautiful and aesthetic in life, and that’s something you apply to your beauty routine.
 According to Garbis, you’d love a

 silk pillowcase not only for the way it looks and feels, but also for its many beauty-boosting effects.
 They work to protect your hair from friction and prevent breakage while you snooze.
 The smooth material also keeps your skin happy by preventing indentions that can occur on stiffer cotton sheets.
-The fact it looks good on your bed is just a bonus.
 Scorpio (Oct.
 23 - Nov.
 22)

 Scorpio, you’re an introspective water sign that likes to dive deep into the mysteries of life, and you want your beauty tools to do the same.
-According to Garbis, you’ll be into dermarollers since they help you improve your skin below the surface.
+According to Garbis, you’ll be into dermarollers due to the way they help improve your skin below the surface.
 (There’s a metaphor in there somewhere.)
 This one from Kitsch has lots of tiny spikes that penetrate into your skin and scalp to refresh your complexion and

 improve hair growth.
-Dermarolling also helps boost the absorption of oils, serums, and moisturizers, so you can quite literally glow from within.
+Dermarolling also helps boost the absorption of oils, serums, and moisturizers, so you’ll quite literally glow from within.
 Sagittarius (Nov.
 22 - Dec.
 21)

 As a fire sign who’s always on the go, Sagittarius, Garbis says you’ll be into cordless tools that allow you to bang out your beauty routine wherever you happen to be.
 This